Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Two different ways to compactify the moduli space of pseudo-holomorphic disks in the direct product

-Figure \ref{Figure14-7} shows an element which has two sphere bubbles.
-The map on the sphere component directly attached to a disk is constant in the $X_2$ component and the map on the other sphere component is constant in the $X_1$ component.
-The element in the fiber $\frak{fg}^{-1}(\xi)$ of the form Figure \ref{Figure14-7} is parametrized by the position of the nodal point between two sphere components.
+Figure~\ref{Figure14-7} shows an element which has two sphere bubbles.
+The map on the sphere component directly attached to a disk is constant in the $X_1$ factor and the map on the other sphere component is constant in the $X_2$ factor.
+The element in the fiber $\mathfrak{fg}^{-1}(\xi)$ of the form Figure~\ref{Figure14-7} is parametrized by the position of the nodal point between two sphere components.
 So this part of the fiber is identified with $\C$.

-In Figure \ref{Figure14-8} the role of $X_1$ and $X_2$ is exchanged from one in Figure \ref{Figure14-7}.
+In Figure~\ref{Figure14-8}, the role of $X_1$ and $X_2$ is exchanged from one in Figure~\ref{Figure14-7}.
 This part of fiber is also identified with $\C$.

-The closures of the parts Figure \ref{Figure14-7} and Figure \ref{Figure14-8} intersect at one point that is one drawn in Figure \ref{Figure14-9}.
+The closures of the parts Figures~\ref{Figure14-7} and~\ref{Figure14-8} intersect at one point that is one depicted in Figure~\ref{Figure14-9}.
 Here the map on one of the sphere components is a constant map.